 Counting with a total of 60 permanent stalls, Rosario’s Flea Market offers all sorts of items ranging from ceramics to leather and glass goods, plus textiles, candles…you name it!

-PRACTICAL INFORMATION: The market is located just a few minutes’ walk from the National Flag Monument on Belgrano Avenue.
-Open only over the weekends -Saturdays from 2:00 pm to 7:00 pm, and Sundays from 10:00 am to 7:00 pm.
+The market is located just a few minutes’ walk from the National Flag Monument on Belgrano Avenue.
+Open only over the weekends – Saturdays from 2:00 pm to 7:00 pm, and Sundays from 10:00 am to 7:00 pm.

-Practical Information To Plan Your Trip To Rosario Argentina
+Practical Tips To Plan Your Trip To Rosario, Argentina

 For smooth planning and making the most of the top sights in Rosario, it’s key to know a bit about how to get around town, where to sleep, when to go and all-that-jazz…